Let’s Talk About Sleep!

 Why is sleep so important?

-• Increasing blood supply to muscles which promotes growth and repair of tissue and bones
+• Increasing blood supply to muscles, which then promotes the growth and repair of tissue and bones.

 NOT enough sleep is linked to conditions such as: